bcgov/des-git-workflows/README.md

 A comprehensive workflow for running PHP unit tests in WordPress environments using PHPUnit.
 This workflow provides:

 - 🧪 **PHPUnit Testing** with WordPress test suite integration
-- 🗄️ **MySQL Database** service for database-dependent tests
-- 🔧 **WordPress Test Environment** setup with SVN-based WordPress core and test libraries
-- 📦 **Automatic Composer dependency installation**
+- 📦 **Automatic Composer and npm dependency installation**
-- ⚙️ **PHP 7.4** runtime environment optimized for WordPress compatibility
+- ⚙️ **PHP 7.4** runtime environment optimized for WordPress compatibility.
+This should be set in `.wp-env.json`.
 - 📊 **TestDox output format** for readable test results

 #### WordPress PHP Testing Requirements